blue86321/logging-system-demo/Trace Analytics.md

 # AWS OpenSearch Trace Analytics

-- `test-app-stdout` prints log on `docker logs`
+## Features
+- Trace for a series of API calling, including `trace-id` and `span-id`
+- Logs data will be appended with `trace-id` and `span-id`

+## Overview

 - `fluent-bit` collects logs and output to `stdout` directly
 - `test-app-https-client` is a Java Spring Boot web application.
 - `test-app-grpc-server` is a GRPC server written in Python.

 ## Process
-- Visiting an url to trigger `test-app-https-client` and `test-app-grpc-server` .
+- When visiting an url to trigger `test-app-https-client` and `test-app-grpc-server` .
+- Apps trace
+  - instrumented by OpenTelemetry auto-instrumentation
+  - collected by Jaeger Collector
+  - send to OpenSearch
+- Apps logs
-- Apps trace data is instrumented by OpenTelemetry Auto-Instrumentation.
+  - instrumented by OpenTelemetry auto-instrumentation, adding `trace-id`, `span-id`
+  - print to console
-- Trace data is then collected by Jaeger Collector, and then send to OpenSearch.
+  - console logging is collected by Fluent-Bit
+  - Fluent-Bit output logs on stdout (in production, should send to AWS OpenSearch)

 ## OpenSearch
 - Go to AWS OpenSearch, create a OpenSearch domain (instance)
   - Development mode
     - 1 AZ
-    - instance type: `t3.small.search`
+    - instance type: `t3.small.search` (free tier)
     - Number of nodes: 1
   - Network
     - Public Access